About the Darling River

 A Magnificent River System

-The Darling River catchment features relatively flat terrain, with a gradient of only 16 millimetres per 1000 meters.
+The Darling River catchment features relatively flat terrain, with a gradient of only 16 millimetres per 1,000 metres.
 The river proper begins between Brewarrina and Bourke at the confluence of the Culgoa and Barwon rivers.

 It's important to note that the Darling River is not an unregulated river.
 In 1949, the Menindee Lakes system was created through the conversion of natural lakes around Menindee, known as the Laidley Pondage.
 This system serves as the primary river regulation mechanism.
 Originally, the pondage consisted of a series of shallow ephemeral freshwater lakes connected to the Darling River, forming a storage system that allowed for controlled flows.